Tips for Attending K-State Open House with Kids

 Location and Parking

-All-University Open House events take place all over campus, stretching up to the North Grain Science Complex and College of Veterinary Medicine.
+All-University Open House events take place all over campus.
 Prioritize which buildings you want to visit and plan your parking to minimize walking and additional driving.
 The K-State Parking Garage is free on Saturdays and Sundays, and offers easy access to the main hub of campus through the K-State Student Union.
 Parking permits are not required on Saturday and Sunday for O, W, T and Z parking lots; look for signage at each lot’s entrance or view a map of all campus lots here.
 Find more information on campus parking here.

 Admission Cost

 There is no admission cost to attend K-State Open House, and the vast majority of activities are free.
-Select stations will have items for sale, such as the bake sale in Shellenberger Hall and merchandise at the 94th annual Little American Royal Showmanship Contest in Weber Hall.
+Some stations will have items for sale, such as meal fundraisers or club merchandise.

 You may want to have cash or card on hand for eating lunch on campus, grabbing a vending machine snack or shopping at the K-State Campus Store.